 What has been rewarding about co-editing ON so far is to be in touch with the contributors, and to genuinely feel like a set of tendencies in contemporary poetry is becoming more visible and legible through a magazine project.
 What’s more, seeing names recur in the table of contents, feeling as though, for lack of a better term, there is a certain company one is keeping, and that one’s company is listening to itself across gaps in geographical and cultural space.
 Wishing so much I could be at Moe’s tomorrow with many of my friends and colleagues and (dare I say it!)—community.
 If anyone knows of a good place to launch in NYC, ON is still looking for a place to crash for a night.

 Tags: Alli Warren, Atelos, Bay Area, Brandon Brown, Brenda Iijima, Brian Whitener, C.J.
-Martin, CA Conrad, Cara Benson, Chris Martin, Corina Copp, Crop, Dan Thomas-Glass, Dana Ward, Darkness (Chapter 1), David Brazil, David Buuck, Displaced Press, Dolores Dorantes, Dorothea Lasky, Edmund Berrigan, Eleni Stecopoulos, Erica Hunt, Evelyn Reilly, Fred Moten, Girl Scout Nation, Hannah Weiner, Hyperglossia, In the Break, Jennifer Scappettone, Jocelyn Saidenberg, Joel Felix, John Colletti, Joseph Beuys, Judith Goldman, Kelsey Street Press, Kenning Anthology of Poets Theater, Kyle Schlesinger, Laura Moriarty, Laynie Browne, Lee Ann Brown, Litmus Press, Little Red Leaves, Mónica de la Torre, Michael Cross, Michelle Taransky, Moe's Books, Negativity, Notes on Conceptualisms, Occupational Treatment, On Contemporary Practice 2, Patrick James Dunagan, Picture Palace, Poetics of Dirt, Public Domain, Rich Owens, Rob Fitterman, Rob Halpern, Robert Dewhurst, Robert Kocik, Robin Tremblay-McGaw, Rodrigo Toscano, Roof Books, Rosa Alcalá, Rosmarie Waldrop, Snow Sensitive Skin, Social Sculpture, St. Mark's Poetry Project, Stacy Szymaszek, Stan Apps, Stefani Barber, Stephanie Young, Susanna Gardner, Suzanne Stein, TAXT, Taylor Brady, Try! magazine, Tyrone Williams, Vanessa Place, William Fuller, Yedda Morrison
+Martin, CAConrad, Cara Benson, Chris Martin, Corina Copp, Crop, Dan Thomas-Glass, Dana Ward, Darkness (Chapter 1), David Brazil, David Buuck, Displaced Press, Dolores Dorantes, Dorothea Lasky, Edmund Berrigan, Eleni Stecopoulos, Erica Hunt, Evelyn Reilly, Fred Moten, Girl Scout Nation, Hannah Weiner, Hyperglossia, In the Break, Jennifer Scappettone, Jocelyn Saidenberg, Joel Felix, John Coletti, Joseph Beuys, Judith Goldman, Kelsey Street Press, Kenning Anthology of Poets Theater, Kyle Schlesinger, Laura Moriarty, Laynie Browne, Lee Ann Brown, Litmus Press, Little Red Leaves, Mónica de la Torre, Michael Cross, Michelle Taransky, Moe's Books, Negativity, Notes on Conceptualisms, Occupational Treatment, On Contemporary Practice 2, Patrick James Dunagan, Picture Palace, Poetics of Dirt, Public Domain, Rich Owens, Rob Fitterman, Rob Halpern, Robert Dewhurst, Robert Kocik, Robin Tremblay-McGaw, Rodrigo Toscano, Roof Books, Rosa Alcalá, Rosmarie Waldrop, Snow Sensitive Skin, Social Sculpture, Stacy Szymaszek, Stan Apps, Stefani Barber, Stephanie Young, Susanna Gardner, Suzanne Stein, TAXT, Taylor Brady, The Poetry Project, Try! magazine, Tyrone Williams, Vanessa Place, William Fuller, Yedda Morrison

 Posted in Uncategorized on Tuesday, February 9th, 2010 by Thom Donovan.